jay2142/kaldi/egs/voxceleb/README.txt

 Main scripts that run everything:
 All important scripts are in the voxceleb/v2_jay2142 directory. prep_final.sh computes the MHEC and MFCC features.
-The MHEC computation takes place in the background using nohup.
+The MHEC computation takes place in the background using nohup (kaldi's job system doesn't support Python).
 The consequence of this is that computation continues even after the prep_final.sh script exits.
 Hence, we must wait until "ps -ef | grep make_mhec" returns nothing before proceeding to the next script.
 This takes about 8 hours with 64 CPUs.
 Run as follows: "./prep_final.sh"